-If you provide an automobile continuously for at least 30 days, but the period covers 2 calendar years (2 special accounting periods if you are using the special accounting period rule, discussed earlier), you can use the prorated annual lease value or the daily lease
+If you provide an automobile continuously for at least 30 days, but the period covers 2 calendar years (2 special accounting periods if you are using the special accounting rule for fringe benefits discussed in Publication 15-A), you can use the prorated annual lease value or the daily lease value.

-If you have 20 or more automobiles, see section 1.61-21(d)(6) of the Income Tax Regulations.
+If you have 20 or more automobiles, see section 1.61-21(d)(6) of the regulations.